-What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.32 MGD Is sufficient water supply capacity available to serve the proposed project? (not selected) Yes No If no, describe any plans to e expand the existing water supply capacity: Is a water line extension required to serve this project? ○(not selected) Yes No If yes, how much additional line (in miles) will be required?
+Water Supply Name of water supply provider for this site: Gwinnett County What is the estimated water supply demand to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
+157,404 GPD ls sufficient water supply capacity available to serve the proposed project? ◯(not selected) [®] Yes [®] No f no, describe any plans to e expand the existing water supply capacity: ls a water line extension required to serve this project? (not selected) Yes No line (in miles) will be required?
 Wastewater Disposal Name of wastewater treatment provider for this site: Gwinnett County What is the estimated sewage flow to be generated by the project, measured in Millions of Gallons Per Day (MGD)?
-0.18 MGD Is sufficient wastewater treatment capacity available to serve this proposed project? ○(not selected) Yes No If no, describe any plans to e expand existing wastewater treatment capacity: Is a sewer line extension required to serve this project? (not selected) Yes No If yes, how much additional li ine (in miles) will be required?
-Land Transportation How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
-(If only an alternative measure of volume is available, please provide.)
-Daily: 4,206 trips (AM: 345 trips; PM: 362 trips) Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? ○(not selected) ○Yes ○No Are transportation improvements needed to serve this project? ○(not selected) Yes No If yes, please describe below r:See traffic impact study Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
-2,898 ton.year Is sufficient landfill capacity available to serve this proposed project? ○(not selected) ○Yes ○No If no, describe any plans to expand existing landfill capacity: Will any hazardous waste be generated by the development? ○(not selected) ─Yes © No If yes, please explain: Stormwater Management What percentage of the site is projected to be 75% impervious what percentage of the site 75% impervious is projected to be impervious surface once the proposed development has been constructed?
+136,873 GPD Is sufficient wastewater treatment capacity available to serve this proposed project? ◯(not selected) [®] Yes [®] No If no, describe any plans to e expand existing wastewater treatment capacity: ls a sewer line extension required to serve this project? (not selected) Yes No ine (in miles) will be required?New pump station with an estimated 4,500 LF forcemain Land Transportation 11 How much traffic volume is expected to be generated by the proposed development, in peak hour vehicle trips per day?
+(If only an alternative measure of volume is available, please provide) 422 please provide.)
+Has a traffic study been performed to determine whether or not transportation or access improvements will be needed to serve this project? ◯(not selected) [®] Yes [®] No Are transportation improvements needed to serve this project? (not selected) Yes No If yes, please describe below v:Pending traffic study: turn lanes into the site, removes site's new trips from through traffic Solid Waste Disposal How much solid waste is the project expected to generate annually (in tons)?
+1231 tons Is sufficient landfill capacity available to serve this proposed project? (not selected) Yes No expand existing landfill capacity: Will any hazardous waste be generated by the development? (not selected) Yes No lf yes, please explain: lf yes, please explain: Stormwater Management otornimator management is projected to be impervious surface once the proposed development has been constructed?

-Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management:Stormwater ponds will be implemented to provide attenuation of the post-developed runoff from the site, and will include provisions for providing water quality treatment and runoff reduction.
-Natural site features will be preserved, including wetlands,stream buffers and floodplain.
-Environmental Quality Is the development located within, or likely to affect any of the following: 1.
-Water supply watersheds? (not selected) Yes No 2.
+Describe any measures proposed (such as buffers, detention or retention ponds, pervious parking areas) to mitigate the project's impacts on stormwater management.
+The project will preserve a large open space area providing natural protection to the onsite streams and wetlands.
+Additionally, the project will construct an onsite water quality and stormwater management facility to mitigate the runoff from the project's developed areas per the guidelines of the Georgia Stormwater management Manual.

+Environmental Quality

+Is the development located within, or likely to affect any of the following:

+1. Water supply watersheds? (not selected) Yes No 2.
 Significant groundwater recharge areas? (not selected) Yes No 3.
 Wetlands? (not selected) Yes No 4.
 Protected mountains? (not selected) Yes No 5.
 Protected river corridors? (not selected) Yes No 6.
 Floodplains? (not selected) Yes No 7.
 Historic resources? (not selected) Yes No 8.
-Other environmentally sensitive resources? (not selected) Yes No If you answered yes to any question above, describe how the identified resource(s) may be affected: Back to Top
+Other environmentally sensitive resources? (not selected) Yes No

+If you answered yes to any question above, describe how the identified resource(s) may be affected: The proposed uses are allowed with no restrictions within the Alcovy Watershed.

+Back to Top